root-foundation/root/README.md

 The dimension of the vector space of moves for an activity faithfully represents its complexity.

 Moves in the master's higher dimensional vector space may not be describable using the labels of its sub-activities.
 For example, a master startup founder might make decisions that you will not be able to categorize as a "product", "design", "marketing", "brand", "sales", etc. decision.
-The move comes off as a weird, fluid, combination of sub-activities, or even none of them.
+Their moves may come off as a weird, fluid, combination of sub-activities, or even none of them.
 For a novice founder, these moves may not only appear weird, but also _wrong_.
+As complexity grows, increasingly, a mediocre player will be unable to conceive of _most_ of the possible moves — even though such moves exist, and are _better_.
+Similar to how a player viewing through a 2D lens can't imagine that they can "jump" because it is a move that only exists in a 3D lens.

-We call such a move that cannot be neatly categorized into sub-activities a _superpositional move_ because the move exists as a _superposition_ of the sub-activity basis vectors.
+We call such a move that cannot be neatly categorized into sub-activities a _superpositional move_ because the move exists as a _superposition_ of the sub-activity basis vectors[^superposition-math].

-Mathematically, a master player would _tensor product_ the vector spaces of the sub-activities (meaning, parent activity’s dimension will be the _product_ of the sub-activity dimensions).
+[^superposition-math] Mathematically, a master player would _tensor product_ the vector spaces of the sub-activities (meaning, parent activity’s dimension will be the _product_ of the sub-activity dimensions).
 This would give them access to superpositional activities that cannot be factored (i.e., “neatly categorized”) into subactivities.
 On the other hand, a novice player would incorrectly presume that all moves can be factored.
 Thus, they ignorantly presume that the parent activity’s vector space is the _direct sum_ of subactivities (meaning, the parent activity’s dimension is the mere _sum_ of the sub-activity dimensions).

-In low complexity activities, this gap doesn't appear to be much because the base complexity itself is very low.
-As we converge towards higher and higher complexity activities, this gap between the move spaces grows superexponentially.
-At higher complexity activities, a mediocre player will be unable to conceive of _most_ of the possible moves — even though such moves exist, and are _better_.
-Similar to how a player viewing through a 2D lens can't imagine that they can "jump" because it is a move that only exists in a 3D lens.

-We call this ability to _see_ moves in this higher dimensional vector space: _superpositional intuition_.
+We call this ability to _see_ moves in this higher dimensional vector space _superpositional intuition_.
 Proficiency in higher complexity activities _requires_ strong superpositional intuition because almost all of the possible moves are superpositional.

 ---

-Artificial intelligence has so far advanced in an imbalanced way: its technologies have far surpassed the stories and instruments.
+Artificial intelligence has so far advanced in an imbalanced way: its technologies have far surpassed its stories and instruments.
 This has created our problem of [imbalance](#Interdependence--Imbalance).
-Yet, this imbalanced advancement, through convergence, has also enabled the solution: a higher dimensional activity that contains _superpositional moves_ which enable us to advance stories, instruments, technologies as _one_, instead of advancing each independently (which would lead to imbalance) — leading to balanced advancement.

-In this newly enabled higher dimensional activity, we seek the _superpositional solution_ that enables us to advance stories, instruments, and technologies as one — to unite humanity and unlock its potential in a balanced way.
+Yet, this imbalanced advancement, through convergence, has also enabled the solution: a newly enabled higher dimensional activity.
+In this activity, we seek the _superpositional solution_ that enables us to advance stories, instruments, and technologies as one — to unite humanity and unlock its potential in a balanced way.

 # ACT III — Foundation